amirbitran/MCPU/readme.txt

 	USE_CLUSTER -- Gives the frequency at which knowledge-based moves are attempted, given that the function LoopBackboneMove has been called to make a move (see [4] for description of knowledge-based moves).
 The function LoopBackboneMove is only called with probability 0.33, so the overall chance of attempting a knowledge move is 0.33*USE_CLUSTER.
 At MC steps above MAX_CLUSTERSTEP (see below), this value is automatically set to 0 and knowledge-based moves are no longer used.
 		NOTE: Knowledge-based moves violate detailed balance and thus, steps that incorporate them should not be used to compute thermodynamic properties.
 But these moves may nonetheless be useful to incorporate at the beginning of a simulation to help the simulation find energy minima at intermediate numbers of native contacts (as in [5])
 		NOTE: At the moment, if the secondary structure file has any helices (H characters), then the value in the cfg file will be ignored and USE_CLUSTER will be set to 0.5 by default.
 This can be changed if desired by modifying the function LoopBackboneMove (in Move.h) and recompiling.
 	MAX_CLUSTERSTEP -- Largest step at which knowledge-based moves (see [4]) are to be used.
-For all MC steps beyond this, these moves will be turned off.As above, this requires the secondary structure file to have no H characters.
+For all MC steps beyond this, these moves will be turned off.
+As above, this requires the secondary structure file to have no H characters.